Executive Director, Mike Miller

 Naturalist Program Coordinator, Erin Leighton

-Erin is the Lead Naturalist at the Center.
+Erin is the Naturalist Program Coordinator at the Center.
 Working around the Center with the interns, scheduling the daily presentations, animal care taking, and hoping on motor coaches is all a normal day at work.
-This is her second internship working with animals as an animal keeper.
-Prior to accepting the internship at our Center; Erin has worked with binturongs, ant eaters, and even trained a camel.
+Prior to accepting the position at our Center; Erin has worked with binturongs, ant eaters, and even trained a camel.
 With a Bachelor of Science in Biology this is her dream job and can not imagine going anywhere else.
 As a “Texan” turned “Alaskan” new hobbies include rock climbing, camping, and running around with the Center’s critters.

 Artist/Photographer, Doug Lindstrand